coda2paper/IML-MViT/README.md

-# This is the implementation of our paper：IML-MViT
+# This is the implementation of our paper：MEViT

 ## Our environment
 CUDA 11.3<br>